-As part of Melbourne Design Week, the NGV will host the third annual Victorian Design Challenge.
-The Challenge invites school students (primary and secondary), professional designers, engineers, entrepreneurs and innovators to apply design thinking and processes in targeting real-world problems.
+As part of Melbourne Design Week, the NGV hosts the third annual Victorian Design Challenge.
+The Challenge asks school students (primary and secondary), professional designers, engineers, entrepreneurs and innovators to apply design thinking and processes in targeting real-world problems.

 Creative Victoria and the NGV are offering a $20,000 major prize for the best design idea addressing one of Australia’s fastest growing waste problems – e-waste.